From Poverty to Possibility

 The issue

-Across our region, there continues to be major barriers to inclusion and success in the workforce.
-Indigenous peoples, youth, newcomers, Black and racialized communities, vulnerable women, and people with disabilities often face stigma, misinformed perceptions, and biased or outdated assumptions—resulting in financially precarious situations.
+Across our region, there continue to be major barriers to inclusion and success in the workforce.
+Indigenous Peoples, youth, newcomers, Black and racialized communities, vulnerable women, and people with disabilities often face stigma, misinformed perceptions, and biased or outdated assumptions—resulting in financially precarious situations.

-In rural parts of our region, the digital divide and lack of or limited public transportation make access to services more challenging.
+In rural parts of our region, the digital divide and limited or no existing public transportation options make access to services more challenging.
 Ensuring access to information for those who face language, literacy, or connectivity issues continues to be of great importance.

-of racialized populations are unemployed in Canada, compared to 7.3% of non-racialized people.
+of racialized populations are unemployed in Ontario, compared to 5.6% of non-racialized people.

-of Ontario high-school students used of working age adults with disabilities are employed, compared to 80% of those without disabilities.
+of working age adults with disabilities are employed compared to 78% of those without disabilities.

 Our response